-What A Positive Coronavirus Diagnosis Means For President Trump's Health
+What A Positive Coronavirus Test Means For President Trump's Health

 Trump hasn't released as many details about his health as previous presidents have.
 But his doctors have said that despite his age and weight, he is in excellent health.
 Trump takes medication to lower his cholesterol, but his doctors haven't reported any other health problems that would increase his risk, such as diabetes, heart disease or high blood pressure.

-The White House says the president and first lady are feeling well, but the coronavirus can affect people in many different ways.
+White House chief of staff Mark Meadows told reporters Friday that the president "does have mild symptoms" of COVID-19.
+The coronavirus can affect people in many different ways.
 Some people start to feel sick within days.
 Other people feel fine for longer before developing symptoms.
 Still others are sick for a while and then seem to be getting better, only to suddenly crash and get seriously ill.
 That's what happened, for example, to British Prime Minister Boris Johnson.
 Johnson eventually recovered, but only after receiving intensive care.

 While the coronavirus is a respiratory virus, doctors have realized it can affect many different parts of the body, including vital organs aside from the lungs.
 Some people can develop a variety of complications that can linger for months.